TiredGui/UntitledFNFEngine/README.md

 same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file

 ## Credits:
+### Psych Engine
-* Shadow Mario - Programmer
+* Shadow Mario - Psych Programmer
 * RiverOaken - Artist
-* Yoshubs - Assistant Programmer
+* Yoshubs - Psych Assistant Programmer

+### Untitled engine
+* TiredGui - Main Programmer

 ### Special Thanks
-* bbpanzu - Ex-Programmer
+* bbpanzu - Ex-Programmer (Psych)
-* Yoshubs - New Input System
+* Yoshubs - New Input System (Psych)
-* SqirraRNG - Crash Handler and Base code for Chart Editor's Waveform
+* SqirraRNG - Crash Handler and Base code for Chart Editor's Waveform (Psych)
-* KadeDev - Fixed some cool stuff on Chart Editor and other PRs
+* KadeDev - Fixed some cool stuff on Chart Editor and other PRs (Psych)
-* iFlicky - Composer of Psync and Tea Time, also made the Dialogue Sounds
+* iFlicky - Composer of Psync and Tea Time, also made the Dialogue Sounds (Psych)
-* PolybiusProxy - .MP4 Video Loader Library (hxCodec)
+* PolybiusProxy - .MP4 Video Loader Library (hxCodec) (Psych)
-* Keoiki - Note Splash Animations
+* Keoiki - Note Splash Animations (Psych)
-* Smokey - Sprite Atlas Support
+* Smokey - Sprite Atlas Support (Psych)
-* Nebula the Zorua - LUA JIT Fork and some Lua reworks
+* Nebula the Zorua - LUA JIT Fork and some Lua reworks (Psych)
 _____________________________________

 # Features